Kytuzian/History-Generator/README.md

 # Art
 This includes literature, music, as well as "normal" visual arts (paintings, statues, et cetera).

-See the Art Detail section for...details about art.
+See the Art Detail section for more information.

 - Drawings
     - Paintings